jesseleite/caravel/readme.md

 ## Authentication

 Bring your own authentication!
 You can easily apply any authentication middleware to Caravel's route group.
-I may add more authentication options in the future.
+Don't forget to inform Caravel of your logout route so that the proper link can be displayed in the menu!
+This can be specified in /config/caravel.php.